Question: My sister and I — and maybe a brother or fellow parishioner — are very interested in signing up for pilgrimage.

 Answer: Thanks be to God for the grace of pilgrimage.
 What’s keeping you from registering today?

 Q: We’d like to know how far it is from start to finish.

-A: Start to finish, the pilgrimage is about 63 miles, walked — or driven — over the course of three days.
-It’s about 4 miles farther than our ‘sister pilgrimage’, the ancient Pentecost Pilgrimage to Our Lady’s Shrine at Chartres, from Notre Dame de Paris.
+A: Start to finish, the pilgrimage is an hair under 63 miles, walked — or driven — over the course of three days.
+It’s about four miles farther than our ‘sister pilgrimage’, the ancient Pentecost Pilgrimage to Our Lady’s Shrine at Chartres, from Notre Dame de Paris.

 Q: Can a pilgrim walk as far as he can or will, and then hitch a ride with a shuttle?